 Students at the National Gallery of Canada

-The Department of Art & Design at the University of Alberta offers students exciting and rigorous programs leading to Master’s (course-based or thesis-based) and Doctoral degrees in the History of Art, Design, and Visual Culture.
-These programs emphasize critical thinking about how the world is mediated by technologies of vision, images, objects, and visual events.
-We offer a range of courses on modern and contemporary art and theory, design, new media, the graphic arts, and museum histories, with a particular emphasis on the sixteenth century to the present.
-The objects of art historical study are drawn from geographically diverse cultures in Asia, Eastern and Western Europe, and the Americas.
+The Department of Art & Design offers students rigorous courses of study leading to master's and doctoral degrees in the History of Art, Design, and Visual Culture.
+The program emphasizes critical and imaginative thinking about the ways the world is mediated by technologies of vision, images, objects, and visual events.
+Students may take seminars on modern and contemporary art and theory, history of design, new media, graphic arts, and museum histories, across a broad geographical range.

 Previous students in our programs have worked on the following research topics: